mfasiolo/mgcViz/README.md

 ck + l_dens(type = "cond", alpha = 0.8) + l_rug(alpha = 0.2)
 ```

-This suggests that the variance of the residuals might be lowest in the middle ($x=0$), but it
+This suggests that the variance of the residuals might be lower in the middle ($x=0$), but it
 is not entirely clear.
 The `l_densCheck` layer gives a more clear answer in this case:
 ```R
 ck + l_densCheck()